AlejandraDessiree/AlejandraDessiree/README.md

 ✨ Creating bugs since 2024 😅<br>
 📚 I'm currently learning Python, web development, automation, and how to build cool things with code.<br>
 🎯 Goals: Build useful projects, grow a solid portfolio, and land my first tech job.<br>
-🎲 Fun fact: I once made a bot that applies to jobs on LinkedIn — just for fun!
 </p>

 ---